germaindd/spotyrun/README.md

 2. Go into the repository directory and run `pip install -r requirements.txt`

-⋅⋅⋅I recommend using a virtual environment to install the dependencies and run the program (I've had some problems with it before)
+    I recommend using a virtual environment to install the dependencies and run the program (I've had some problems with it before)

 3. install ffmpeg, if you have homebrew, just `brew install ffmpeg` otherwise you can download it [here](https://ffmpeg.org/download.html)

 And you should be done.

-####Little bit more about this program
+#### Little bit more about this program

 The program essentially just uses a bunch of third party python libraries to automate the process of downloading and conversion.
 It uses [spotdl](https://github.com/ritiek/spotify-downloader) to download the